Fairfield

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Fairfield's median income among taxpayers was $40,190 in financial year 2022, according to latest ATO data aggregated by AreaSearch.
+Fairfield's median income among taxpayers in financial year 2022 was $40,190.
 The average income stood at $48,729 during the same period.
 In comparison, Greater Sydney's median and average incomes were $56,994 and $80,856 respectively.
-Based on Wage Price Index growth of 10.6% since financial year 2022, current estimates suggest a median income of approximately $44,450 and an average income of $53,894 as of March 2025.
-As per the 2021 Census figures, incomes in Fairfield fall between the 2nd and 7th percentiles nationally for households, families, and individuals.
-The majority of locals (29.5%, or 5,663 people) earn between $800 and $1,499 annually, unlike the surrounding region where earnings predominantly lie in the $1,500 to $2,999 range at 30.9%.
-Income pressures are severe due to housing affordability issues, with only 73.0% of income remaining, ranking at the 4th percentile nationally.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Fairfield would be approximately $45,258 (median) and $54,874 (average) as of September 2025.
+According to the 2021 Census, household, family and personal incomes in Fairfield fall between the 2nd and 7th percentiles nationally.
+The predominant income cohort spans 29.5% of locals (5,663 people), with incomes in the $800 - 1,499 category, differing from the surrounding region where the $1,500 - 2,999 category predominates at 30.9%.
+Housing affordability pressures are severe, with only 73.0% of income remaining after housing costs, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income